 Writers aren’t the only professionals who live from writing.
-In this text, you’ll discover the other seven professions that are related to different types of writing.
+In this post, you’ll discover other seven professions related to different types of writing.

-Spain is a country that in the last ten years faced the negative consequences of two severe economic crises.
-For that reason, depending on the profession, it can be more or less challenging to find and keep a job nowadays in Spain.
+Spain is a country that faced the negative consequences of two severe economic crises in the last ten years.
+As a result, it can be challenging to find and keep a permanent and well-paid position in this country.

-- For example, it happens too often that a company announces that it’s looking for a content writer.
-On the other hand, looking at the job description, we can conclude that it needs a copywriter.
+For instance, it often happens that a company announces that it’s looking for a content writer.
+On the other hand, after reading the job description, it’s easy to conclude that it actually needs a copywriter.

-- What happens even more often is that a technical writer is called a UX writer.
+What happens even more frequently is that a technical writer is called a UX writer.

-- In the end, it’s not uncommon for an advertisement for a social media expert to be titled “We’re looking for a journalist passionate in social media.”
+In the end, it’s not an uncommon situation that a job opening for a social media expert starts with the following words: “We’re looking for a journalist passionate in social media.”

 Table of Contents